Fruit (plant structure): Endocarp

-Endocarp (from Greek: endo-, "inside" + -carp, "fruit") is a botanical term for the inside layer of the pericarp (or fruit), which directly surrounds the seeds.
+Endocarp (from Greek: endo-, "inside" + -carp, "fruit") or putamen are botanical terms for the inside layer of the pericarp (or fruit), which directly surrounds the seeds.
 It may be membranous as in citrus where it is the only part consumed, or thick and hard as in the pyrenas of drupe fruits of the family Rosaceae such as peaches, cherries, plums, and apricots.

 In nuts, it is the stony layer that surrounds the kernel of pecans, walnuts, etc., and that is removed before consumption.

 In citrus fruits, the endocarp is separated into sections, which are called segments.
 These segments are filled with juice vesicles, which contain the juice of the fruit.

 Anatomy of grass fruits

 The grains of grasses are single-seed simple fruits wherein the pericarp (ovary wall) and seed coat are fused into one layer.
 This type of fruit is called a caryopsis.
 Examples include cereal grains, such as wheat, barley, and rice.

 The dead pericarp of dry fruits represents an elaborated layer that is capable of storing active proteins and other substances for increasing survival rate of germinating seeds.